port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/installation-methods/argocd.md

 This page will walk you through the installation of the Port execution agent in your Kubernetes cluster using ArgoCD, utilizing it's [Helm Capabilities](https://argo-cd.readthedocs.io/en/stable/user-guide/helm/).

 :::info
-You can observe the Helm chart and the available parameters [here](https://github.com/port-labs/helm-charts/tree/main/charts/port-agent).
+- You can observe the Helm chart and the available parameters [here](https://github.com/port-labs/helm-charts/tree/main/charts/port-k8s-exporter).
+- For the full chart versions list refer to the [Releases](https://github.com/port-labs/helm-charts/releases?q=port-k8s-exporter&expanded=true) page.
 :::

 :::note prerequisites
 ## Prerequisites

+- [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) must be installed to apply your installation manifest.
 - [Helm](https://helm.sh) must be installed to use the chart.
 Please refer to the Helm [documentation](https://helm.sh/docs/intro/install/) for further details about the installation.
 - [ArgoCD](https://argoproj.github.io/cd/) must be installed in your Kubernetes cluster.
 Please refer to ArgoCD's [documentation](https://argo-cd.readthedocs.io/en/stable/getting_started/#1-install-argo-cd) for further details about the installation.
 - The connection credentials to Kafka are provided to you by Port.